-Városmajori Secondary School, Budapest
+Városmajori Secondary School, Budapest NAME OF TEACHER:

-Dr. Anna Solt Dr. Jánossyné
+Dr. Anna Solt Dr. Jánossyné LANGUAGES:

-English/advanced German/advanced Latin/intermediate

-Amiotrophic lateral sclerosis (ALS) is a neurodegenerative disorder which cannot be cured efficiently up to this day.
-ALS significantly decreases the quality of life of the patient, and 3-5 years after the diagnosis leads to death.
+English/advanced German/advanced Latin/intermediate Szeged Scientists Academy, 2nd year University of Szeged, Faculty of Medicine, 2nd year E: zsofia.flora@gmail.com T: +36 70/236-6306 IMPORTANCE, AIMS AND POSSIBLE OUTCOME OF RESEARCH Amiotrophic lateral sclerosis (ALS) is a neurodegenerative disorder which cannot be cured efficiently up to this day.
+ALS significantly decreases the quality of life of the patient and leads to death 3-5 years after the diagnosis.
 There are two forms of this disorder: familial and sporadic.
-Through sequencing the genome of patients scientists were able to detect some SNPs and genetic variability.
-The aim of our research is to further investigate the genetic background of amiotrophic lateral sclerosis.
-If we get to know the genetic background of ALS we could offer more targeted, more personal therapy.

-After finishing the medical school, I would like to get my PhD degree.
-I would like to work overseas or somewhere in Europe and I would like to persue a carrier in research as a full time scientist.
+Through sequencing the genome of patients scientists have been able to detect genetic variants that might be responsible for the development of ALS.
+The aim of our research is to further investigate the genetic background of amyotrophic lateral sclerosis through the genetic analysis of Hungarian patients affected by ALS.
+The knowledge of the genetic background of ALS could provide an opportunity to develop efficient diagnostic techniques and personalized therapy.
+AMBITIONS AND CAREER GOALS After finishing medical school, I would like to get my PhD degree.
+I intend to work overseas or somewhere in Europe, and I wish to pursue a carrier in research as a full-time scientist.
+HONORS AND PRIZES ANNA NÁSZAI biochemistry, physiology, pathophysiology SECONDARY SCHOOL:

-ANNA NÁSZAI

-Dr. Mihály Boros
+Dr. Mihály Boros JUNIOR MENTOR:

-Dr. László Juhász
+Dr. László Juhász SPECIALIZATION: